llmsresearch/darwinlm/README.md

 This repository contains the unofficial implementation of [DarwinLM: Evolutionary Structured Pruning of Large Language Models](https://arxiv.org/abs/2502.07780).

+> This implementation is part of [LLMs Research](https://llmsresearch.substack.com), where I break down ~100 papers weekly and build the ones worth building.

+---
 ## Project Structure
 ```
 darwinlm/